tigerfarm/arduino/README.md

 Non-I2C Nano to Nano communications works well in the Programmable Clock project.

 However, no error handling.
 If anything goes wrong, the circuit needs to be reset.

+I have updated my data communications program for bi-directional data:
++ A Nano can send and receive data to/from another Nano that uses the same sketch.
++ I should implement bi-directional data, by adding data acknowledgement:
+Minutes Nano sends hour byte to the Hour Nano.
+After receiving the hour byte value, reply with an ack.
+Or if there was a data error, reply with a resend request.
++ Maybe add parity check.

 #### Other projects